HuntsDesk/Ask-JDS/README.md

 - `FlashcardItem`: Individual flashcard component with mastery toggle
 - `Card`: Reusable card component for collections and subjects
 - `SkeletonFlashcard`: Loading placeholder components

+#### Premium Content Protection
+- Premium flashcards are marked with a "PREMIUM CONTENT" banner
+- Non-subscribers cannot see answers to premium flashcards
+- Premium content has restricted editing capabilities (cannot be modified or deleted by users)
+- Content ownership is properly respected (users can always edit/view their own content)
+- Subscription status is checked both on the server and locally via localStorage
+- Error handling defaults to denying access to premium content for security
+- Timeouts in subscription status checks default to no access (rather than allowing access)
+- The hasActiveSubscription function defaults to false in error cases to prevent unauthorized access

 #### Performance Optimizations
 - Parallel data fetching for collections, subjects, and relationships